-Consistent with its mission as a Catholic university, ACU is committed to supporting the dignity and well-being of all people in a manner that is sustainable and builds capacity at individual and/or organisational levels.
+Consistent with its mission and values as a Catholic university, ACU is committed to supporting the dignity and well-being of all people in a manner that is sustainable and builds capacity at individual and/or organisational levels.
 There is a particular focus on working with communities who have experienced disadvantage and/or marginalisation.

 Autistic people experience a number of barriers to inclusion and to reaching their potential; many of these barriers are social and environmental in nature.

 Some of the most significant barriers experienced by autistic people occur in education and employment.
 A large majority of autistic children who are attending school (86%1) report ‘having difficulty’ at school, primarily difficulties with fitting in socially, learning and communication.
 Of those who complete secondary school, only 19% receive a post school qualification – compared to 59% of those with any form of disability1.
 Autistic people are less likely to be participating in the labour force2.
 In 2012, the labour force participation rate for autistics was 42%; compared to 53% of those with any form of disability and 83% of those without a disability.

 As the understanding of autism has increased, the rate of diagnosis has also increased.
 In 2015 the ABS reported a prevalence rate of 1 in 1502, which is likely to be a considerable underestimation.
 Autism Spectrum Australia estimates it to be as high as 1 in 70 based on recent international data.

 1. ABS (2012) 4428.0 - Autism in Australia, 2012 https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/4428.0Main+Features12012?OpenDocument